MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Auto-Update-Commerce-Scale-Unit.md

 ## Updating in-store components
 You can choose to update self-hosted components manually at each store or use mass update tools such as Microsoft System Center Configuration Manager or Microsoft Intune.

-With Commerce Scale Unit auto-update, updates to in-store components can still be rolled-out in phases.
+With auto-update for Commerce Scale Unit , updates to in-store components can still be rolled-out in phases.
 The following controls are available to achieve this:

 - **Screen layout designer** – Most visual elements in POS are configured and centrally managed by an administrative user in the customer organization.
 This means that new POS operations will not automatically be displayed on POS unless explicitly configured for inclusion in corresponding screen layouts.
 Screen layouts are configured using Screen layout designer and can be specific to a store or POS device.
 For more information, see [POS user interface visual configurations](../../../commerce/pos-screen-layouts.md).
 - **Functionality profiles, POS permissions, Commerce parameters** – Many elements of POS functionality are typically configurable by the user.
 This can be configured through functionality profiles, POS permissions, Commerce parameters, or other controls which allow for device, register, store, or user-level functionality control in applicable scenarios.